 Continuing the efficiency theme, as a property manager, you can make greater use of automation so that you can spend less time on everyday tasks, while also keeping costs low for the owners you represent.
 One of the ways you can do this is by using an automated lead tracking system so that you can progress tenants from the stage of the prospect to actual tenant without using a great deal of paperwork.
 You can make use of application portals so that tenants can apply at their leisure, and find out their specific status without having to call you.

 Any number of emails can be automated, including those regarding lead generation or even newsletters.
 Rental payments can be made online, so that it’s easier for both tenant and property manager, and it’s also a contactless method of paying the rent.
+Property Management Digital Tactics.
 It’s very easy to track work orders when you have an online system, and it will be much more efficient than any kind of manual system could possibly be.

 The first order of business for lead generation is to ensure that your company website has been optimized, so that it’s very easy for prospective tenants to apply.
 You should also make sure to use social media as a way of acquiring prospective tenants and listing the properties you have available.
 It’s a good idea to engage with prospective tenants via the social media, so that you can find out what’s important to them, and at the same time offer information about your properties.